 By now, you’re familiar with the routine for multi-factor authentication (MFA) at Fordham:

 You login to a Fordham system such as My.Fordham and authenticate.
-That could be with a push notification sent to your smartphone or tablet (the quickest and easiest way), or a phone call to a landline or mobile phone, or by entering a 6-digit passcode.
+That could be with a push notification sent to your smartphone or tablet (the quickest and easiest way), by entering a 6-digit passcode (no Internet connection required), or a phone call to a landline or mobile phone.

 But what happens if you forget to bring your smartphone or other device you use for authentication with you to campus?
 Or you lose it?
 Or the battery is depleted?